Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Awesome Adventures, an island-hopping tour operator plays a huge part in conservation in the Yasawas and Mamanucas.

-Projects they’re involved with include studying the manta ray population, planting mangrove nurseries and rebuilding damaged coral reefs.
+Projects it’s involved with include studying the manta ray population, planting mangrove nurseries and rebuilding damaged coral reefs.

 Getting around Fiji